elliotkarikari/MSc-Submission-ABM2-Take.me.home/README.md

 # Show.me.home
 The brief for this exercise reads, “A town is full with drunks”.
-As a town planning personnel, __create a model that simulates drunks’ likely routes home from a pub.__ This understanding should help the local planning authority put safeguards in place to protect its citizens.
+As a town planning personnel, __create a model that simulates likely routes home after a night at the pub.__ This understanding should help the local planning authority put safeguards in place to protect its citizens.

 __Software Design Process__